laytenter/Insider-London/in-depth-business-visits.md

 Insider London’s Business Visits are a unique opportunity for **corporate groups and entrepreneurs** looking for a rare behind-the-scenes experience, as well as for **student groups** looking to explore real-life thriving business models.
 Our visits provide an opportunity to make vital contacts and discover key challenges of the modern world in specific industries

-**E-mail [contact@insider-london.co.uk](mailto:contact@insider-london.co.uk)** to choose from our extensive list of partners.
+**E-mail [contact@insiderlondon.com](mailto:contact@insiderlondon.com)** to choose from our extensive list of partners.
 With opportunities for a variety of groups, with sizes from  **6-100** people, we will create a bespoke business programme for your precise professional or academic needs.

 <a class="btn btn--small btn--red" href="/assets/in-depth-business-visits_brochure_Insider_London.pdf">View Brochure</a>